 “Hypothermia.
 The water lowered our body temperatures.”
 They swam to shore and climbed onto the rocks.
 The heat felt good after being in the cold water for so long, but an hour later, they were back in the lake.
 They repeated this pattern until they lost count.

-They dozed in the water.
-Hot air beat down on them.
-The noise was deafening.
-Something struck the beer keg, and it rang like a bell.
+Noise from above drowned out the roar of the fire.
 They looked up at the underbelly of a helicopter.
 A metal basket dangled a few feet away just above the surface of the water.

 “This was tied to the basket when we brought you up, Craig.
 You want to keep it?”

 “Damn right.
 I won’t let this ordeal be for nothing.
-These two need to get their deposit back for that keg.”
+These two need to get their deposit back.”